pancudaniel7/generalist-code-challenge/CHALLENGE.md

 Try to implement the following service functionalities:

 - (Required) Implement create and delete endpoints for the game entity.
 The create game endpoint should insert the game in the database but with a random decimal value between 1 and 5.
-- (Required) Write integration tests for create endpoint.
+- (Required) Write integration tests for creating the endpoint.
-- (Required) Add microservice to docker network where MySQL is running.
+- (Required) Add microservice to the docker network where MySQL is running.
-- (Optional) Implement an endpoint where we can receive all games, but also be able to filter games by the studio.
+- (Optional) Implement an endpoint where we can receive all games, but also be able to filter matches by the studio.
 - (Optional) Implement studio delete endpoint (the games of that studio should also be deleted).
-- (Optional) While the microservice is operating, it should automatically select a random game entity and update the rating column with a decimal value between 1 to 5.
+- (Optional) While the microservice operates, it should automatically select a random game entity and update the rating column with a decimal value between 1 and 5.
 The microservice should be programmed to trigger these updates every 5 seconds without manual intervention.

 ## Constrains

 - The project could be written in Kotlin or other similar languages.
 - Respect layer directory structure (not a feature or type one) where you will use the following package directories: controller, repository, service, component, model, and utils.
+- Fork the repository and invite daniel@pragma.gg to review the changes.

 ## Higher Score